Make Money Online Channel Template · Stitchr[Stitchr](/ "Home")

 Read [how to write a YouTube script](/guides/how-to-write-youtube-script) and the [faceless video production pipeline](/guides/automating-youtube-video-production) before setting up your process.

-#Starter Topic Calendar (First 30 Videos)
+[\#](#content-starter-topic-calendar-first-30-videos "Permalink")Starter Topic Calendar (First 30 Videos)

 Focus the first 30 videos on a mix of method overviews and specific tactical questions: